ktoso/swift-evolution/proposals/NNNN-async-function-isolation.md

-Moreover, the above explanation of isolation rules for async closures is extremely difficult to understand; the default isolation rules are too complicated.
+Moreover, the above explanation of isolation rules for async closures is extremely difficult to understand; the default isolation rules are too complicated. // yeah the above explanation really well illustrates how it's too hard to reason about heh :)

 ## Proposed solution

 I propose changing nonisolated async functions to inherit the isolation of the caller by default.
 This means that nonisolated functions always have the same isolation rules, regardless of whether the function is synchronous or asynchronous.

-The `@concurrent` declaration attribute can be used to opt into async functions always running concurrently with actors.
+We also introduce a new `@concurrent` declaration attribute, that can be used to opt out of the default isolation inheritance behavior.

 ## Detailed design